LekoArts/figma-theme-ui/README.md

 yarn build
 ```

 Go to your "Plugins" tab inside Figma and press the "+" button on "Development".
-Choose the `manifest.json` file inside `public` folder.
+Choose the `manifest.json` file inside `figma-theme-ui` folder.

 You now can open the plugin in any project.
 Run `yarn dev` to have rollup watch your changes.
 You'll need to re-open the plugin after every change.